joshuabradley012/nested-tree/README.md

   - Pros: very infrequent compaction, and compaction is limited to subtrees, handles massive scale
   - Cons: complex implementation, recommended to use existing implementations such as LexoRank

-Given all of this, and that we are building a toy example, I have chosen to implement an adjacency list using integer gapped fractional keys.
+Considering all of this, and that we are building a toy example, I have chosen to implement an adjacency list using integer gapped fractional keys.
 In a mature production instance, one may find that users want to share schema fragments (e.g. reusable schemas like {image, headline, copy}), reference properties from other trees (e.g. company address), or perform complex subtree queries in which case the complexity of a closure table would be justified.
 Additionally, lexicographic fractional keys would prove more practical in production, but using an existing implementation, as recommended, would defeat the purpose of this toy example.

 ## Implementation Details